fmtm/fmtm/README.md

 FMTM - Federação Mineira de Tênis de Mesa
 ====

-Table Tennis Federation of Minas Gerais' website.
+This is the source of Table Tennis Federation of Minas Gerais' website.
+Check out its progress [here](http://thiagokimo.github.io/fmtm/).

-## It was built using
+## It's being built with
 - Jekyll
 - HTML5
 - CSS3

+## TODO's

+- An sliding image area.
+- A search bar that updates the current content with the search results.
+I'll probably use AngularJS.

 ## Me
 - Thiago Rocha